- What Is the Critical Path of a Project?

 Setting the baseline is possible when you have finished making your project schedule, complete with deadlines and cost.
 The baseline captures your data and uses it to compare against your actual progress.

-On the Gantt, create your baseline for the project by adding the start date to the task and when it’s due to be completed.
+On the Gantt chart, create your baseline for the project by adding the start date to the task and when it’s due to be completed.
 These planned start and end dates will be compared to your actual project data and show you whether you’re on target or not.

 4. See the Critical Path